 The probes themselves are a bent, step down design which will let you easily nab the temperature of anything from a thin steak to a full roast without causing too much damage or losing your valuable juices from the pentetration.
 They’re especially handy since you’ll only have to stick them in once and hook them up to the transmitter.

-Did we mention the wires are rated for up to 716°F?
+Did we mention the wires are rated for up to 716 Fahrenheit?
 That’s a lot of temperature that can easily be handled if you opt to add the TP20 to your kitchen, and frankly things will probably never get that hot anyways.

-It’s easy to use, handy, and best of all it adds convenience to your cooking time and less micromanagement while you’re in the kitchen or at the grill.
+It’s easy to use, handy, and best of all it adds convenience to your cooking time and less micromanagement while you’re in the kitchen or at the grill – A cheaper and good alternative might be the Thermopro TP07 thermometer.

 The Bad Stuff